Blyth Power Station: Clean coal power station

 Blyth Valley Council said the proposal did not fit with regeneration plans in the area.
 Residents living in the area voiced opinions that the land should be redeveloped for other purposes, rather than continue to be used as an industrial site.
 The MP for Wansbeck, Denis Murphy, stated that, although the project would have benefits for the area, he still had concerns.
 Ronnie Campbell, the MP for Blyth Valley, claimed he would welcome the development as long as it did not have an adverse effect on the overall regeneration of the area.
 On 5 June 2008, Npower reopened the original gatehouse at the entrance to the power station's site, to provide a "drop-in" centre for the public to find out more about the proposed plans.

 In August 2009, following a visit to Cambois from Minister of State for Energy at the Department of Energy and Climate Change Joan Ruddock, it was revealed that the government were determined to go ahead with four new coal-fired power stations.
 She stated that they had no scepticism about CCS technology, with a competition having been started between the big energy companies to create a viable form of the technology, set to end in 2014.
 However, this meant the station may not have been completed until 2020.

 Despite this support, RWE announced in November 2009 that they have postponed their plans for the new power station.
 They are not yet going make a formal planning application for the plant, saying that the time is not right for such a huge investment.
 Dave Carlton, RWE's project manager, has said that they "see the site as an important one, both for RWE npower and in terms of the UK’s future power generation”, and so RWE npower have retained the site for a possible future power station.
 Malcolm Reid of People Against New Coal Stations, a group opposed to the power station development, said: "We would now like to see Northumberland County Council re-designate the Cambois site for green, clean technology, to match what is happening at the New and Renewable Energy Centre (NaREC) in Blyth.
 It is a perfect area for a factory for offshore wind turbines and housing development.
 If Cambois is re-designated then the prospect of the area being regenerated rises colossally."

 Wind turbine factory

-In April 2010, Malcolm Reid proposed the station's site as a possible location for a £80 million Siemens wind turbine factory.
+In April 2010, Malcolm Reid proposed the station's site as a possible location for an £80 million Siemens wind turbine factory.
 The factory would create 700 jobs and up to 1,500 further jobs in the supply chain if built.
 He has said the site would be perfect for the factory because of its close proximity to NaREC and the site's existing deep dock facilities.
 The factory is likely to be built either in Blyth or on Humberside.